-When talking about stress, we usually acknowledge that it may damage our wellbeing, productivity and health.
-But did you know that our pets, like dogs and cats, can also encounter stress?
-In this article, you will learn everything you need to know about stress in cats: what the stress is, what causes it, and most important, how to relieve stress in your cat.
+Is your cat stressed?
+When talking about stress in people, it is generally accepted that it may damage our well being, productivity, and health.
+But did you know that our four legged fur babies can also suffer from stress?
+In this article, you will learn everything you need to know about stress in cats: what the stress is, what causes it, and most importantly how to relieve stress in your cat.

 What is stress?